blitzdotcs/FX-Engine-Legacy-Repo/example_mods/README.txt

-Idfk why this is needed to build just delete it in the bin folder once you build the engine.
+Idfk why this is needed to build.